 Europe Holiday Packages On TravelTriangle

-3. Eiffel Tower
+3. Eiffel Tower: Architectural Marvel

 The symbol of elegance and love, Paris’s most recognized icon is rather a recent addition to its line of architectural marvels, most of which are centuries old.
 Travelers love to visit the Eiffel Tower in Paris in January when it’s covered in snow and gives the most stunning displays of the city at night.
 It is the main attraction of the city that draws in most of the tourists count.

 Location: On the Champ de Mars in midwest Paris, near Bir Hakeim metro line